 In a domain-connected environment (using Active Directory, Azure/Entra ID, or similar systems), ActivTrak identifies users by their login credentials rather than by device.

-When, for example, Jennifer logs into any domain-joined computer using their credentials, the system recognizes them as the same user regardless of which device they're using.
+When, for example, Jennifer logs into any domain-joined computer using their credentials, the system recognizes them as the same user regardless of which device she's using.
 This means Jennifer can work from their office desktop in the morning, a conference room laptop at midday, and their department's shared workstation in the afternoon—all while consuming just one license.

 Standalone devices